Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-- Each specific File object has its own copy of the properties and methods defined in the File class - these are termed **instance properties ** and **instance methods**.
+- Each File object has its copy of the properties and methods defined in the File class - these are termed **instance properties ** and **instance methods**.

 --

-- Each specific File object can have its own specific set of values for the properties defined in the class.
+- Each File object can have its own specific set of values for the properties defined in the class.

 --

-- Each specific File object will respond to calls to it using any of the methods defined in the class.
+- Each File object will respond to calls to it using any of the methods defined in the class.

 --